adyatma-ardi/my-programming-cook-book/README.md

-# my-programming-cook-book
+# my-programming-cooking-book
-Wonderful journey to be good programmer
+Wonderful journey to be a good programmer